Singapore Travel Information

 Tipping is not encouraged as most hotels and restaurants in Singapore already levy a 10 percent service charge on customers' bills.
 Tipping is not a way of life in Singapore, but is appreciated for excellent service.

-Singapore is a very safe travel destination with crime limited to the odd petty theft.
+Singapore is a very safe travel destination with crime generally limited to occasional petty theft.
 The Singaporean government has stepped up security measures following the terrorist attacks in Bali and is committed to maintaining Singapore's reputation as a safe destination.

 Travellers to Singapore over 18 years do not have to pay duty on 1 litre of wine, spirits and beer.
 Chewing gum and tobacco products must be declared on arrival.
 Strictly prohibited is the trafficking in illegal drugs, which carries the death sentence.
 Prohibited items include meat and meat products, and firearms and explosives without a permit.